General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Introduction

-Cartesian tensors of the mass-type (mass) multipoles $\mathcal {I}_{<A_l>}$ and spin-type (spin) multipoles $\mathcal {S}_{<A_l>}$ entirely describing gravitational field outside of an isolated astronomical system are always STF objects that can be checked by inspection of the definition following from the multipolar decomposition of the metric tensor perturbation $h_{\alpha\beta}$ \cite{thorne}.
-For this reason, to avoid appearance of too complicated index notations we shall omit in the following text the angular brackets around indices of these (and only these) tensors, that is we adopt: $\il\equiv\mathcal {I}_{<A_l>}$ and $\mathcal {S}_{A_l}\equiv\mathcal {S}_{<A_l>}$.
+Cartesian tensors of the mass-type (mass) multipoles $\mathcal {I}_{<A_l>}$ and spin-type (spin) multipoles $\mathcal {S}_{<A_l>}$ entirely describing gravitational field outside of an isolated astronomical system are always STF objects that can be checked by inspection of the definition following from the multipolar decomposition of the metric tensor perturbation $h_{\alpha\beta}$ \cite{thorne,bld1}.
+For this reason, to avoid the appearance of overcomplicated index notations we shall omit the angular brackets around the spatial indices of these (and only these) Cartesian tensors, that is we adopt: $\il\equiv\mathcal {I}_{<A_l>}$ and $\mathcal {S}_{A_l}\equiv\mathcal {S}_{<A_l>}$.

-We shall also use transverse (T) and transverse-traceless (TT) Cartesian tensors in our calculations \cite{mtw,thorne}.
-These objects are defined by making use of the operator of projection $ P_{jk}\equiv \delta_{jk}-k_{jk} $ onto the plane orthogonal to a unit vector $k_j$.
-Thus, one has \cite{thorne,smk1}
+We shall also use transverse (T) and transverse-traceless (TT) Cartesian tensors in our calculations \cite{mtw,thorne,bld1}.
+These objects are defined by making use of the operator of projection \be\la{azq5}P_{jk}\equiv \delta_{jk}-k_{jk}\;,\ee onto the plane orthogonal to a unit vector $k_j$.
+This operator plays a role of a Kroneker symbol in the two dimensional space in the sense that $P_{ij}P_{jk}=P_{ik}$, and $P_{ii}=2$.
+Definitions of the transverse and transverse-traceless tensors is \cite{thorne,smk1}